manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM.md

-# Module 1 - Lab 1 - Exercise 2 - PIM Resource Workflows
+# Learning Path 1 - Lab 1 - Exercise 2 - PIM Resource Workflows

 As part of her Microsoft 365 pilot project, Holly Dickson, Adatum's Enterprise Administrator, wants to implement Privileged Identity Management within Azure Active Directory.
 One of Adatum's pain points in their existing system is they have far too many users who have been assigned administrator roles.
 This has caused concern among management, who sees this as a threat to Adatum's data security.
 They feel that too many people were assigned admin roles that shouldn't have been, and as such, they have access to secure information and resources that could potentially compromise the organization.